 FeCl3 + 3NH4SCN → Fe (SCN)3 + 3NH4Cl

 If an excess amount of iron (III) chloride is added, the red colour of the solution increases indicating formation of more iron (III) thiocyanate when the rate of the backward reaction (r2) equals the forward reaction (r1).

 On adding iron III chloride solution to ammonium thiocynate solution, the colour of the reaction mixture becomes red blood and decreases in degree if an excess amount of ammonium chloride is added, the solution turns to red blood colour because the reaction shifts to the forward direction and intensity of colour decreases by adding ammonium chloride solution because the reaction is shifted to the backward direction.

-Kc is known as the equilibrium constant of the reaction, the small values of equilibrium constant (< 1) mean that the concentration of the products are less than the concentration of the reactants which reveal that the reaction is not proceed well towards the formation of the products and that the reversible reaction has an effective role, As an example is the solubility of silver chloride in water.
+Kc is known as the equilibrium constant of the reaction, the small values of equilibrium constant (< 1) mean that the concentration of the products is less than the concentration of the reactants which reveal that the reaction does not proceed well towards the formation of the products and that the reversible reaction has an effective role, As an example is the solubility of silver chloride in water.